awkward/simple-dyno/README.md

 ## How to contribute

 Please create a pull request, make sure to include and update the tests and that they're working.
-And don't forget to build the minified version (with babel) with `make simple-dyno.js`.
+And don't forget to build the minified version (with babel) with `npm run build`.

 ## Running tests

-Use `make test` to do a test run using Mocha.
+Use `npm test` to do a test run using Mocha.

 ## Legal stuff (MIT License)